AFTEA is a public charity professional organization

 Article XI- Ratification

-This By-laws shall be ratified by an affirmative vote of two-thirds (2/3) of the members present for such purpose and shall take effect immediately after its ratification.
-A copy of the ratified by-laws must be submitted to the secretariat of the Executive Board of New York for record keeping purposes.
+The By-laws shall be ratified by an affirmative vote of two-thirds (2/3) of the members present for such purpose and shall take effect immediately after the ratification.
+A copy of the ratified by-laws must be submitted to the secretariat of the Executive Board of New York for purposes of record keeping.